softaria/math-processor/README.md

 * BAD_ARGUMENT - the provided object or some of the provided arguments can't be parsed as SymPy expression.
 * METHOD_FAILURE - the call of the method failed.

-In contrast to errors described in the response json that are useful in runtime, errors with HTTP code 400 means the calling code must be fixed.
-In particular they occur when you do not pass json body at all or when the json lacks one of its required fields.
+In contrast to errors described in the response JSON that are useful in runtime, errors with HTTP code 400 means the calling code must be fixed.
+In particular they occur when you do not pass JSON body at all or when the JSON lacks one of its required fields.

 Example: